 deviation of BRF versus MRF for a given temperature variation of the mechanical interface of the optical head of the sensor and thermal power exchange with space

-1 The detailed contributors to the thermo elastic error are given in 5.5Annex G.
+The detailed contributors to the thermo elastic error are given in clause 5.5.

-2 The associated metrics is the MDE (see Annex B.5.11 for the mathematical definition).
-FOV spatial error.

 Star sensor configurations

+centralized software configuration

+one or more optical heads directly connected to the On-board Computer

+The STR processing software is located in the On-Board Computer.

 fused multiple optical head configuration

 more than one Optical Head, each with a Baffle, and a single Electronic Processing Unit producing a single set of outputs that uses data from all Optical Heads